Orde Wingate: Ethiopia and Gideon Force

 Wingate was the commander of an anti-aircraft unit in Britain when the Second World War began.
 He repeatedly made proposals to the army and government for the creation of a Jewish army in Palestine which would rule over the area and its Arab population in the name of the British.
 His friend Wavell was commander-in-chief of Middle East Command based in Cairo, and he invited him to Sudan to begin operations against Italian occupation forces in Ethiopia.
 He created Gideon Force under William Platt, the British commander in Sudan, a Special Operations Executive (SOE) force composed of British, Sudanese, and Ethiopian soldiers.
 At Khartoum, he and Tony Simonds joined Mission 101 controlled by London and Cairo.

 Gideon force was named after the biblical judge Gideon who defeated a large force with a tiny band of men.
 Wingate invited a number of veterans of the Haganah SNS to join him, with the blessing of Ethiopia's Emperor Haile Selassie, and the group began to operate in February 1941.
-The Italians occupied Ethiopia between 1936 and 1941, and they conducted operations to "pacify" the people which killed about seven percent of the population.
+The Italians occupied Ethiopia between 1936 and 1941, and they conducted operations to "pacify" the people which killed about seven per cent of the population.
 There was a huge reservoir of hatred for the Italians as a result, and many Ethiopians were happy to assist Gideon Force.
 Wingate was temporarily promoted lieutenant colonel and put in command.
 He again insisted on leading from the front and accompanied his troops in the reconquest of Abyssinia.

 Gideon Force harassed Italian forts and their supply lines with the aid of local resistance fighters, while regular army units took on the main Italian army.
 A small force of no more than 1,700 men took the surrender of about 20,000 Italians toward the end of the campaign.
 At the end of the fighting, Wingate and the men of Gideon Force linked with the force of Lt.
 Gen. Alan Cunningham which had advanced from Kenya in the south, and they accompanied the emperor in his triumphant return to Addis Ababa that May.
 Wingate was mentioned in dispatches in April 1941 and was awarded a bar to his DSO in December.